Pamelaberge/MicrosoftstockArima/README.md

-# MicrosoftstockArima
+# Microsoft Time Series Analysis

-A time series project using an ARIMA model to predict Microsoft stocks
+Forecasting Microsoft stock prices using an Arima model in R